383 Comments

 TomD's avatar

 Re: Dominion.
 In the 90's, Bill Clinton was sued by Paula Jones.
-Jones, an adult women, alleged that they had had sex, but that the sex was not fully consensual since she was a part-time Arkansas state employee and he was the state's governor--workplace sexual discrimination.
+Jones, an adult woman, alleged that they had had sex, but that the sex was not fully consensual since she was a part-time Arkansas state employee and he was the state's governor--workplace sexual discrimination.
 There was a hue and cry that presidents must not be sued--that they were too busy with the governance and the affairs of state and governments to find time for defending.
 In the end the suit was allowed by the courts and the case settled.

-Trump, on the other hand, has time for all sorts of things other than governing, including filing multiple suits against persons and companies.
+Trump, on the other hand, has time for all sorts of things other than governing, including filing multiple lawsuits against persons and companies.
 I conclude that if he has time to be a plaintiff, he has time to be a defendant.
 Dominion should not be shy about suing him for damages.

 J AZ's avatar